Flavien/quickwire/README.md

 By default, Quickwire will use the public constructor to instantiate the concrete type.
 There must be exactly one public constructor available or an exception will be thrown.

-If there are more than one public constructor, or if a non-public constructor should be used, the `[ServiceConstructor]` should be applied to indicate explicitely and unambiguously which constructor to use.
+If there are more than one public constructor, or if a non-public constructor should be used, the `[ServiceConstructor]` should be applied to indicate explicitly and unambiguously which constructor to use.

-By default, all the contructor parameters will be resolved using dependency injection, however it is also possible to decorate parameters using the `[InjectConfiguration]` attribute to inject a configuration setting.
+By default, all the constructor parameters will be resolved using dependency injection, however it is also possible to decorate parameters using the `[InjectConfiguration]` attribute to inject a configuration setting.
 It is also possible to use `[InjectService(Optional = true)]` to make a dependency optional.

 ### Property injection

-Property injection can be achived by decorating a property with a setter with the `[InjectService]` attribute.
+Property injection can be achieved by decorating a property with a setter with the `[InjectService]` attribute.

 ```csharp
 [RegisterService(ServiceLifetime.Singleton)]